 All children get sick from time to time.
-When your child isn’t feeling well, you would want to know how to recognise the symptoms, what can you do to help, and when to call the doctor.
+When your child isn’t feeling well it is important to know how to recognise symptoms, how to treat symptoms and when to call the doctor.

 When to call the doctor

-If your child who has trouble breathing or wheezes when he or she catches a cold could have asthma.
+If your child has trouble breathing or wheezes when he or she catches a cold.

 Also call the doctor if your child has any of these symptoms:

 - unusual lethargy/tiredness

 - inability to keep food or liquids down or poor fluid intake

 - increasing headache or facial or throat pain